Whitepaper: ALTA Best Practices Guide – Everything You Need to Know

 Since the amendment to Regulation X, the CFPB has been conducting routine audits of residential mortgage lenders in order to ensure that they are achieving end-to-end compliance with the CFPB's risk management standards, and that includes the work provided by the lender’s chosen providers like title agents.

-Third-party certification can also help mitigate circumstances if any legal issues should arise in the future; if a company hires a third-party assessor to certify their procedures, it’s more credibly argued that any mistakes or oversights were, in fact, accidental, not intentional misrepresentations.
+Third-party certification can also help mitigate circumstances if any legal issues should arise in the future; if a company hires a third-party assessor to certify their procedures, it’s more credibly argued that any mistakes or oversights were, in fact, accidental, not intentional misrepresentations and that the company knew what ALTA is, but had mistakenly misrepresented — their intent was to follow the ALTA guide.
 It won’t make the legal issues go away, but it may help build a reasonable argument for lesser consequences than an intentional misrepresentation would bring.

 The Bottom Line